dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT last will

-* A client can instruct the broker to publish a message when it disconnects
+* Optional
-* Both topic and payload are sent by the client when connecting to the broker
+* Must be requested when clients connects to the broker
-* Last will can be a retained message
+* Last will is sent by the broker
-* When the broker detects that the client is disconnected it publishes the last will on behalf of the client
+    * On behalf of the client
+    * When a client disconnects
+* Last will is a mqtt message
+    * Topic
+    * Payload
+    * Retain flag
+    * QoS

 ## Hands on: application state